The most important fact you should know about your holster/belt relationship:

 How can you beat the aging/softening process?

-If you purchase a non reinforced belt that is thicker and stiffer than your needs, it will be an effective piece of equipment for a very long time.
+If you purchase a non reinforced belt that is thicker and stiffer than your needs, it will be an effective piece of equipment for a while.
 However, it will need time to soften before it becomes as comfortable as it could or should be.
-Eventually, it will soften past the point of effectiveness and it will be time for a new belt.
+It won't take long for it to soften past the point of effectiveness and it will be time for a new belt.

 Look into a belt with an internal stiffener.
 A suitable internal stiffener can keep your belt operating like new much longer than a non-reinforced belt.
 We recommend Nylon 6/6 as an internal stiffener.
 I'm sure there are other suitable materials, but we've found Nylon 6/6 to be the absolute best for both stability and comfort.